Characters of the Mortal Kombat series: Rain

 Rain appears as a playable character in Mortal Kombat 1.
 While creating a second new timeline, Fire God Liu Kang removed Rain's divinity and made him Zeffeero, an ambitious sorcerer who went on to become High Mage of Outworld's royal court.
+Although Rain and Daegon are still half-brothers in this timeline.
 After aiding in Quan Chi, Shang Tsung, and General Shao's failed attempt to conquer Outworld and Earthrealm, Rain goes into hiding and allies himself with Havik, who has him destroy Orderrealm's capital, Seido.
 Wracked with guilt over what he did, Rain subsequently turns himself in to Empress Mileena.
 Additionally, an alternate timeline variant of Rain who became emperor of Outworld and married Tanya appears in the Khaos Reigns DLC.

 Rain was inspired by the 1984 Prince song Purple Rain, along with MK co-creator Ed Boon, a longtime fan of the musician, also jokingly wondering what color palette had not yet been used for the series' ninja characters at the time Ultimate Mortal Kombat 3 was in production.
 After MK Trilogy, the character was given his own distinct designs in future appearances.

 Rain has received mixed to negative critical reception for his origins and his Fatalities.
 UGO ranked him 28th out of the series' top 50 characters in 2012.
 His later appearances were better received; Den of Geek ranked Rain 36th in his 2015 rating of the 64 series characters due to his MK9 ending and the expansion of his backstory in Armageddon as "a power-hungry jerk who believed that he was owed everything."
 GamesRadar+ noted his purple palette in the 2011 reboot as "a nice, rarely used color for male fighting game characters", while "his moves are so weird and confounding that they make every match a constant guessing game."
 Bleeding Cool considered Rain's MK11 appearance as his best to date due to his evolved moveset.